And as usual, half my brain tied behind my back just to make it fair.

 It was a Rachel Maddow show on PMSNBC last night.

-He was running around just enjoying life, having occasional scotch and soda, now, and then he saw those pictures of Abu Grab and he went to the nearest mosque, had an imam give him the truth, and bamboo becomes a terrorist.
+And then he saw those pictures of Abu Grab, and he went to the nearest mosque, had an imam give him the truth, and Bamo becomes a terrorist.

-Because there's another one coming up in February, a summit on violent extremism, but don't think it has anything to do with terrorism.
+But don't think it has anything to do with terrorism.

-This was scheduled originally for October, and it got moved for obvious reasons, but it was to focus on the cops and their behavior in Ferguson, Missouri, and of course the grand juries and their reluctance to indict cops, which gave legitimate rise to legitimate violence and legitimate extremism.
+And of course, the grand juries and their reluctance to indict cops, which gave legitimate rise to legitimate violence and legitimate extremism.

-The plan is to bring together social service providers, social service providers, including education administrators, mental health professionals, religious leaders, law enforcement agencies to address violent extremism as part of the broader mandate of community safety and crime prevention.
+The plan is to bring together social service providers, social service providers, including education administrators, mental health professionals, religious leaders, law enforcement agencies, to address violent extremism as part of the broader mandate of community safety and crime prevention.

 Okay.